edward-ly/GeneticReverb/README.md

 ### Plugin Parameters

 Listed below are the current user parameters of the plugin.
-Changing the value of any of the impulse response parameters triggers the genetic algorithm in the plugin, using the new parameter values to generate a new impulse response.
-Due to the spike in CPU usage that this can cause, you may experience a short delay before the genetic algorithm is completed and the impulse response is able to be mixed with the input signal.
+You can change the impulse response parameters freely before generating the impulse responses using the "Generate Room" switch.
+Due to the spike in CPU usage that this can cause, you may experience a delay before the genetic algorithm is completed and the impulse response is able to be mixed with the input signal.

 - Impulse Response Parameters
   - **Decay Time** - Specifies the amount of time it takes for the impulse response to decay -60 dB from the initial amplitude.